Tine-m/docker-ci-intro/deck/DockerWebAppMySQL.md

 docker build -t springboot-services .
 ```

-The file path . defines the location of the Dockerfile in the current directory, and the -t argument tags the resulting image, where the image name is the springboot-restful-webservices and the tag is the latest.
+The file path . defines the location of the Dockerfile in the current directory, and the -t argument tags the resulting image, where the image name is the springboot-services and the tag is the latest.

 After the build is successfully finished, we can check to see if it appears in the list of docker images available locally.
 To do so, we can execute the below command.